Musical baby names might mean favorites borrowed from songs – Jude, maybe. Or Delilah. (Song titles feature an astonishing number of girl names.)

 Music – If straight-up literary names like Poem and Fable are possibilities, how about Music?
 It seems a little obvious – but hey, you can’t stop the … never mind.
 Let’s just say that while Music is very, very rare, a handful of children have been given the name.

 Solo – Never would Solo have made this list – except that the lovely Rosamund Pike has a son named Solo.
-(Now she’s expecting #2!
-What do you name Solo’s little sister or brother?)
+(His younger brother is Atom.)
 Plus, of course, a solo is something you sing.
 And drink from.
 But for our purposes today, it’s all about the music.

 Song – It’s the surname of critical Doctor Who character River Song, and a common surname in Korean and Chinese.
 There’s something intriguing about this one – like the season Spring, it feels a little awkward to wear, but tremendously appealing at the same time.